jcoglan/vault/README.markdown

 ## How does it work?

 `vault` concatenates your passphrase, a fixed UUID value, and the service name, and calculates the SHA-256 hash of that string.
-It then encodes the bits if that hash using a 92-character set including letters, numbers and symbols up to the desired length.
+It then encodes the bits of that hash using a 92-character set including letters, numbers, spaces and symbols up to the desired length.

 This scheme means that the generated passwords have a very high degree of entropy and an attacker will find it extremely expensive either to brute-force